 As your marketing analytics practice evolves, you can acquire the ability to perform more complex analysis.
 That includes projects such as cross-channel marketing attribution or predictive analytics.
 A well-designed dashboard can be an invaluable resource for that kind of work.

 If your team needs assistance either building a marketing dashboard or would like to use one of our marketing dashboard templates, Alight Analytics can help.
 Schedule a call today.

 See Alight’s Marketing Dashboard Templates for Tableau in Action

-Register for the May 16 webinar featuring Alight’s new Marketing Dashboard Templates for Tableau.
+Check out this webinar featuring Alight’s new Marketing Dashboard Templates for Tableau.
 You’ll see how each of the dashboards featured in this post work.